Project

 Ruby should set AI_V4MAPPED | AI_ADDRCONFIG getaddrinfo flags by default

-Added by kjtsanaktsidis (KJ Tsanaktsidis) almost 2 years ago.
-Updated 12 months ago.
+Added by kjtsanaktsidis (KJ Tsanaktsidis) about 2 years ago.
+Updated about 1 year ago.

 Status: